cszach/linux-on-lenovo-legion/README.md

 charged, as this will damage your laptop's battery's health.
 However, it is also tiresome to have to manually unplug your laptop.
 Ideally, you want your laptop to automatically stop the charge after the battery reaches a certain level while it is still plugged in.
 Battery conservation does this.

-On Windows, there is a setting for enabling battery conservation in Lenovo Vantage.
+Windows users enjoy enabling this feature in Lenovo Vantage.
 On Linux, simply run:

 ```bash
 echo 1 > /sys/bus/platform/drivers/ideapad_acpi/VPC2004*/conservation_mode